Help us improve your experience.

 • swap-swap

-You can enable promiscuous mode on aggregated Ethernet interfaces.
-When promiscuous mode is enabled on a Layer 3 Ethernet interface, all packets received on the interface are sent to the central point or Services Processing Unit (SPU) regardless of the destination MAC address of the packet.
-If you enable promiscuous mode on an aggregated Ethernet interface, promiscuous mode is then enabled on all member interfaces.
+You can enable promiscuous mode on aex.
+When you enable promiscuous mode on an L3 Ethernet interface, the interface forwards all received packets to the central point or Services Processing Unit (SPU).
+This forwarding applies regardless of the packet’s destination MAC address.
+If you enable promiscuous mode on an aex, promiscuous mode is then enabled on all member interfaces.

 Purpose